University Human Resources

 Sample Job Descriptions

-UHR will review the job descriptions and assign appropriate grades as needed.
-Staff can directly access their current job description in Workday by running the "My Job Description" report by typing the report name into the search feature.
+Staff can access their current job description in Workday by running the “My Job Description” report.

 AdministersTo manage and be responsible for the running of a program, project, policies;